 Vector Graphics Example:

 Vector Graphic Tools

-There are less vector graphic applications and some clear favourites when it comes to game creation.
+There are fewer vector graphic applications and some clear favourites when it comes to game creation.

 Adobe Flash — Increasingly Flash is becoming more and more about game creation.
 Flash Professional can be used to create and animate vector graphics, and commonly is!
 Also expensive.
 Only available by subscription now.